ghagintonbear/lotto-manager-gcp/README.md

 │   ├── gcp-github-triggers.sh      # script used to build all cloud function github triggers
 │   └── gcp-setup.sh                # script used to create bespoke GCP project
 ├──tests                            # tests for manager package, ran during each deployment └── selected_numbers.csv            # Numbers selected by players.
-Loaded to BigQuery by ./scripts/gcp-setup.sh
+Loaded to BigQuery by gcp-setup.sh
 ```

 # Running lotto-manager-gcp